SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you should be able to resolve the "Bad Gateway" error and restore access to the MAAS UI.
 If the issue persists, consider additional troubleshooting on the network level or consult the [MAAS documentation](https://maas.io/docs) for further guidance.

-## Used IP addresses in a subnet empty even though DHCP leases are given out
+## Active DHCP leases not marked "used"

 **Problem:**
 MAAS is sending out DHCP leases to both a BMC and a machine set to PXE boot, but the MAAS UI does not show any machines or used IP addresses in the subnet.
 This issue is hindering the auto-discovery and provisioning process.